11 Nov Can hormones affect how much you miss someone you love?

-Lauren asked: “Can you tell me what part of the cycle one would have a harder time with their significant other traveling?
+UPDATED NOVEMBER 11, 2022 (originally published February 26, 2014)—Lauren, a longtime Hormonology fan, sent me a message that asked: “Can you tell me what part of the menstrual cycle one would have a harder time with their significant other traveling?
 My fiancé has been traveling on and off this past January and will continue through May.
-I am just starting week 4 and cried this time, felt anxious, etc. His last trip was during my week 2 and it seemed easier.
+I am just starting my Week 4 and cried this time, felt anxious, etc. His last trip was during my Week 2 and it seemed easier.
 Any thoughts?”

-In fact, I do, Lauren!
-That’s because your hormones can impact how much you miss your current partner or a love from your past according to the week of your cycle.
+If you’re like Lauren, you might notice that how you feel about being apart from a romantic partner can vary based on where you are in your menstrual cycle.
+That’s because your hormones can impact how much you miss your current significant other or a love from your past according to the week of your cycle.

 Why?
-The rise and fall of estrogen, testosterone and progesterone throughout your monthly cycle affects your moods, independence, how sentimental you feel, your emotional sensitivity and other factors that can impact how much you long for that special someone and what you likely miss most about them.
+The rise and fall of estrogen, testosterone and progesterone throughout your monthly cycle impacts your moods, independence, how sentimental you feel, your emotional sensitivity and other factors that can affect how much you long for your honey and what you likely miss most about them.

-If a special person you love isn’t around, here’s how your hormones may be impacting how much you miss your beloved from week to week in your cycle:
+If the special person that you love isn’t around, here’s how your fluctuating hormones could be impacting how much you miss your beloved from week to week in your menstrual cycle:

-Week 1: You miss the comfort and a partner for fun
+Week 1: You miss being comforted and a partner for fun

 Day 1 (first day of period) to Day 7

-With estrogen starting out low and period-related aches climbing in your Week 1, you may miss having your honey there to give you sympathy and be a comforting presence that made it easier to face the world when your energy is bottomed out and menstrual pain is pulling you down.
-However, as your pep, mood and desire to explore the world rise in the latter half of this week along with your estrogen, you may find what you miss most about your sweetie’s absence is having someone to join you as you look for new ways to have fun.
+During your Week 1, estrogen starts out low and period-related aches climb.
+So, you may miss having your sweetheart by your side to give you sympathy and be a comforting presence that makes it easier to face the world when your energy is bottoming out and menstrual pain is pulling you down.
+However, by the second half of your Week 1, cramp pain tends ease as your period peters out.
+And your pep, mood and desire to explore the world tend to increase as rising estrogen reaches a higher level.
+So, on these cycle days, you may feel that what you miss most about your sweetie is having a partner with whom to share fun, new adventures.

-Week 2: You miss a kiss, but enjoy the independence
+Week 2: You miss a kiss, but you enjoy the independence

 Day 8 to ovulation (which is Day 14 in a 28-day cycle)

-During your Week 2, you’re likely to miss physical intimacy with your partner due to high estrogen and testosterone, which rev libido.
-However, in this same week, these hormones make you tend to be more independent and self-reliant, so emotionally you’re better able to handle your sweetie’s absence and are apt to face the situation more logically: You acknowledge your darling is gone now, but it’s just temporary and you’ll either be together again soon or, if you’re missing someone from the past, you may remind yourself that your next true love may be waiting for your right around the corner.
-You may even look forward to this alone-time so you can do things that are more difficult to do with a partner is around, like hanging with your buds or writing your novel.
+During your Week 2, you’re likely to miss physical intimacy with your partner due to high estrogen and testosterone revving your libido.
+However, in this same cycle week, these hormones tend to also make you more independent and self-reliant.
+As a result, it’s easier to handle your sweetie’s absence without feeling too sad about it.
+You understand that your darling is gone right now, but it’s just temporary and you’ll be together again soon.
+You may even look forward to this alone-time so you can do things that are more difficult to do when a partner is around, such as hanging out with your friends or writing your novel.
+If you’re missing a love from the past, high estrogen may make you feel more optimistic about finding a new love soon.
+This can motivate you to head out to events, sign up for a fun class or do other activities that help you meet other people.

 Week 3: You miss the mothering